-Economics facilitates advice and analysis in economic and public policy issues.
-You should bring a keen interest in these issues, analytic and structural thinking and problem solving skills.
+Economics is a discipline with an extremely broad set of applications.
+Economists analyze and advise on economic and public policy issues.
+Students who apply for specializations in economics should bring a keen interest in these issues and have analytic and structural thinking as well as problem solving skills.

 In our economics courses, you will learn how to deal with data and complex decision problems while at the same time improving valuable transferable skills, such as presentation and communication.
 Students who complete specializations in economics are well prepared for a range of master's programs and most occupational fields for economists, both in Austria and internationally.
 A specialization in economics is an ideal choice for career tracks in government, international organizations, academia, civil service, banking, media, statistics, and management consulting firms.